litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.7.1 - December 28 2017 =
+* [NEW FEATURE] Added DNS Prefetch setting on the Optimize page.
+* [NEW FEATURE] Added Combined File Max Size setting on the Tuning page.
+* [IMPROVEMENT] Improved JS/CSS minify to achieve higher page scores.
+* [IMPROVEMENT] Optimized JS/CSS files will not be served from private cache for OLS or with ESI off.
+* [UPDATE] Fixed a potential warning for new installations on the Settings page.
+* [UPDATE] Fixed an issue with guest users occasionally receiving PHP warnings.
+* [BUGFIX] Fixed a bug with the Improve HTTPS Compatibility setting failing to save.

 = 1.7 - December 22 2017 =
 * [NEW FEATURE] Drop Query Strings setting in the Cache tab.